 This can make or break your business.
 POLICIES.
 You don’t need to have everything perfectly figured out.
 But you will save yourself a lot of headaches if you plan for the inevitable.
 Here’s the reality…people will take advantage of your generosity much less when they see you have a plan in place.

 Remember, these policies will evolve and you can tweak them as you see what works best for you and your business.
 For today, let’s get some basic guidelines in place.
 You can create general policies for payments (methods, due dates, late payments), cancellations, late arrivals, and setting up a successful learning environment if tutoring online.

 As a teacher, your students come to you.
 As a tutoring business owner, you need to create the path to you and send out the invitations!
 In the beginning, reaching out to the connections you already have is the best way to start spreading the word that you are available for tutoring.
 However, if you are able to set up a basic digital presence and/or have materials that can be passed along, then you’ll be ten steps ahead in the game!

 Check out our favorite FREE resources to support you in the Growth & Stability phase!

 Set up a business bank account!
 It will get you on the right track for managing your business financials.

-Of course, to run a successful business, there is a lot more to learn.
-That’s why finding support and learning from others who have “been there, done that” is so helpful– and motivating!
+Of course, to run a successful business, there is much more to learn.
+That’s why finding support and learning from others who have “been there, done that” is so helpful and motivating!
 As you get started on this exciting path, take every opportunity you can to connect with other private tutors and learn from their experiences.
 This “tutor world” is a great place to be a part of!